 A mammogram is a black-and-white x-ray image of your breast used to screen for breast cancer.
 Mammograms play a key role in early breast cancer detection and help decrease breast cancer deaths.

-Floyd Memorial Hospital is proud to provide digital mammography that utilizes the Siemens MAMMOMAT Novation DR, the most advanced digital mammography system available.
+Floyd Memorial Hospital is proud to provide digital mammography that utilizes the Siemens MAMMOMAT Novation DR, the most advanced two-dimensional digital mammography system available.
 Mammopad, a patented, FDA approved soft foam cushion, ensures a warm, relaxed and comfortable experience.

 During a mammogram, your breasts are compressed between two firm surfaces in order to spread out the breast tissue.
 Then, an X-ray captures images of your breasts that a doctor uses to detect changes and cancer.
 A mammogram can be used either for screening or for diagnostic purposes.
 How often you should have a mammogram depends on your age and your risk of breast cancer.